kevinstana/distributed/jenkins.README.md

 In the `Deploy spring boot app` stage, change the value of `db_url` to the URL of the machine that the postgres database runs on.
 In the `Deploy frontend` stage, change the value of `backend_server_url` to the URL of the machine that the spring boot app runs on.
 Make sure to write the port as well.

+You can also change the `EMAIL_TO` variable to your email address to receive notifications about the job.

 ## Pipeline for deployment with Ansible - Docker
 1. Create a pipeline job.
 2. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.